 Before a new programme is developed within NALA the idea will first be discussed by the Innovation Manager and relevant team members before being submitted to the CEO for approval.
 Once approved, the proposed programme idea can be progressed.

 The eLearning Developer is responsible for writing a programme proposal (scoping paper) for Learn with NALA Programmes and the Tutoring Service Coordinator is responsible for writing a programme proposal for a Basic Learning Skills Programme (phone).

 The programme proposal should cover the following:

-- Rationale for development of programme including how it fits in with NALA's Strategic Plan. - Suggested programme format including intended audience, programme level, module composition and mode of delivery.
+- Rationale for development of programme including how it fits in with NALA's Strategic Plan.

+- Suggested programme format including intended audience, programme level, module composition and mode of delivery.

 - Details of programme validation considerations.
 Programmes leading to a QQI award must be validated prior to commencement of the programme.
 See QQI Programme Validation.

 - Costings and timelines.

 - Development process considerations such as:

 - Website design and site logic

 - Content type

 - Audience background and ICT skills

-- o Accessibility
+- Accessibility

-- o Assessment
+- Assessment

 - Recognition of Prior Learning

-- o Administration requirements and technical support
+- Administration requirements and technical support

 - Analysis of suitability of learning content for online delivery and assessment.

 - Analysis of progression options for learners.

 - Feedback from relevant stakeholders including:

-- $\circ\,$ learners,
+- o learners:

-- o Registered Learn with NALA Centres,
+- Registered Learn with NALA Centres;

-- o other centres with potential learners,
+- other centres with potential learners;

-- o centres running similar programmes,
+- centres running similar programmes;

-- NALA staff,
+- NALA staff; and

-- o external experts.
+- external experts.

 - Analysis of the latest Government policy context such as:

-- o Adult Literacy for Life
+- Adult Literacy for Life

 - Further Education and Training Strategy

 - SOLAS reports

-- o ESRI reports
+- ESRI reports

 - Adult Skills Survey

 - National Skills Strategy

-2.2.2 Programme proposal review
+Programme proposal review

 The Programme proposal is written by the eLearning Developer and is sent to be reviewed by the Education, Training and Assessment Subcommittee.
 The Subcommittee in turn make recommendations to the NALA Board.
-If the NALA Board approves the programme proposal then programme development can commence.
+If the NALA Board approves the programme proposal, then programme development can commence.